First missionaries in Polynesia: Tahiti

 The missionaries suffered additional blows.
 A second group of 30 missionaries left England on the Duff in 1798 to reinforce the mission in the South Pacific, but the ship was captured by French privateers and the missionaries never made it to Tahiti.

 On Tahiti, on 6 June 1800, one of their diminished number, Benjamin Broomhall, announced his marriage to a local woman and declared that he no longer believed in the immortality of the soul.

-Of the original eighteen missionaries who had arrived in 1797, only five remained into the 19th century, along with two of the wives: ordained ministers John Eyre and John Jefferson and their wives, Henry Bicknell and William Henry, both carpenters, and Henry Nott, a bricklayer.
+Of the thirty original missionaries who arrived in Polynesia in 1797, only five remained as missionaries in the 19th century, along with two of the wives: ordained ministers John Eyre and John Jefferson and their wives, Henry Bicknell and William Henry, both carpenters, and Henry Nott, a bricklayer.
+All were resident in Tahiti or the nearby island of Moorea.
 The mission was reinforced in 1801 with six missionaries arriving from England, but political troubles caused the evacuation to Australia of all the missionaries in 1809.
-The mission was reestablished in 1811 and finally gained some success on Tahiti and the neighboring island of Moorea.
+The mission was re-established in 1811 and finally gained some success on Tahiti and the neighbouring island of Moorea.
 A "mass conversion" of the Tahitians took place in 1815.
 The population of Tahiti by that time had been reduced to a remnant by diseases, introduced by the Europeans, and war.
 Nott and Henry were the most important missionaries in gaining a Christian foothold in Tahiti.